This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The hiking trail ends at the postcard-perfect village of Oia.
 Walk around the narrow streets and admire the remarkable architecture of Santorini and its iconic blue domes.

 A beyond-words enchanting town, Oia flourished during the 19th and 20th centuries.
 The neoclassical captains’ mansions that line the upper part of the town are a testament to that glorious past.
-Other elements of Oia’s distinct architecture are the traditional cave dwellings, now turned into luxury hotels.

 This is an aerial shot of Oia.
 Perched atop the volcanic cliff, Oia is one of the most gorgeous places to visit in Greece.
 If you're wondering why visit Santorini, Oia is definitely a valid reason to do so.